How to post job listings on the ‘Google for Jobs’ search engine

 What is Google for Jobs?

 Aimed at making the job search easier for candidates, Google for Jobs is an enhanced search feature that aggregates listings from job boards and careers sites and displays them prominently in Google Search.
+It’s currently launched in various regions (including the U.S. and the U.K.) and Google keeps expanding this feature’s reach.

-Now when you search for jobs in using the Google job search tool, you’ll view job openings in a dedicated space at the top of the search results, like this:
+Now when you search for jobs using the Google job search tool, you’ll view job openings in a dedicated space at the top of the search results, like this:

 You can also use the Google job search engine to search for jobs using various filters, such as category, city, date posted and company type: